-Dr. and Mrs. Sivewright had two children.
-Oscar James was born in Chatham on the 22nd of March, 1879 and Ida May who was born in Chatham on the 8th of May, 1880.
+Dr. and Mrs. Sivewright had three children; Oscar James was born in Chatham on the 22nd of March, 1879 and Ida May who was born in Chatham on the 8th of May, 1880.
 A daughter Lily Rosalind died in 1883.

 When Dr. Sivewright’s father died in 1878 and he inherited his father’s medical practice in Chatham.
 The practice was located in the Glassford Hotel.
 He also inherited his father’s medical books, instruments, medicines and his horses and buggies.
 Dr. John P. Sivewright opened a medical office with Dr. William Robert Hall in 1885 in Wallaceburg, Ontario.

 Dr. Sivewright died in Chatham on the 21st of June, 1918.
 He was buried in Keyport, New Jersey.